Ghanaian Pidgin English: Official status

-Dialects/Varieties
+Dialects and varieties

 GhaPE is a variety of West African Pidgin English, signifying relationship with other regional pidgin varieties such as Nigerian Pidgin English.
 Though some word formations are regional in GhaPE, words are also sometimes borrowed from other regional varieties.
 GhaPE most commonly borrows "abi", "dey", and "ein" from Nigerian but uses its own word, "commot" frequently as well.
 Because of Nollywood influence, it is fairly common for Ghanaians to understand Nigerian Pidgin.
 Furthermore, unlike Nigerian pidgin, the use of Ghanaian pidgin is gendered.

 Student Pidgin originated in prestigious Ghanaian all-male secondary schools in the 1960s–1970s, and there has been an ever-increasing number of female students now also using SP.

 A particularly basic variety used by illiterate speakers is sometimes called "'Minimal Pidgin', (which was) sometimes used between Europeans and servants".

-Regional Pidgin English is also spoken in Gambia, Liberia, Sierra Leone, Nigeria, and Cameroon.

-Sounds/Phonology
+Phonology

 Phonology reflects the L1 of the speaker, in the case of GhaPE this includes Ghanaian languages from the Kwa language group.